aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/embedfontcharacters/_index.md

 ---
 title: EmbedFontCharacters
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Represents the rule to use for adding new embedding font into
+description:  Represents the rule to use for adding new embedding font into

 type: docs
 weight: 176